 - Supporting adults through an aphasia support group run by Elmhurst faculty

 - Receiving hands-on training in fiberoptic endoscopic evaluation of swallowing (FEES)

-- Experiencing medical placement preparation in the state-of-the-art Elmhurst College Simulation Center
+- Experiencing medical placement preparation in the state-of-the-art Elmhurst University Simulation Center

 The master’s program also offers a remarkable multicultural/multilingual emphasis in speech-language pathology with many unique features.
 This emphasis is designed for students who wish to pursue specialized academic, research and clinical experiences to meet the needs of culturally and linguistically diverse populations.
 Several of our faculty are experts in multicultural/multilingual issues, and students in this emphasis have the opportunity to work with them all.
 Please contact Ruiying Ding, Ph.D. for more information.